Let us help you work on your organization

 Application & Schedule

 Thank you for your interest in the Tallahassee Nonprofit Executive Program!
-The Fall 2023 program will run from September to November 2023.
+The Fall 2024 program will take place in October 2024.
 You can find the schedule below.
 Mandatory attendance is required for all the class sessions.

-tallahassee NPEP Class VIii SCHEDULE – Fall 2023
+tallahassee NPEP Class ix SCHEDULE – fall 2024

 Notice of Acceptance